Orchid's team of genetic experts has developed a genetic risk score (GRS) for Class III Obesity.

 Individuals in the 99th percentile of genetic risk have a 9.6% prevalence of obesity, compared to the baseline rate of 1.87%.
 Baseline rate is the prevalence of the disease in the entire reference population.

 Validation in UK Biobank.
-In the UK Biobank, cases were identified using measured severe obesity (BMI >40).
+In the UK Biobank, cases were identified using measured Class III Obesity (BMI >40).
 In the validation, prevalence of obesity increased with GRS.
 We restricted our analysis to self-reported British individuals whose genetic ancestry matched their self-identification.

-Identification of people at 5-6 times the baseline risk of severe obesity
+Identification of people at 5-6 times the baseline risk of Class III Obesity

-Individuals in the 99th percentile of genetic risk develop severe obesity (BMI > 40) at 5.13 times the baseline rate, with an odds ratio of 5.58.
+Individuals in the 99th percentile of genetic risk develop Class III Obesity (BMI > 40) at 5.13 times the baseline rate, with an odds ratio of 5.58.
 Baseline rate is the prevalence of the disease in the entire reference population.

 Comparison to Published Benchmarks